Foarvad/Boilerplate/README.md

 ### Running the environment

-This environment needs a predefined packages to work with.
+This environment needs predefined packages to work with.
 Find directory of folder with Command Prompt and paste:
 ```
 npm install
 ```